Milton Mayer: Controversies

 He first gained widespread attention in an October 7, 1939, article in the Saturday Evening Post, entitled "I Think I'll Sit This One Out."
-He detailed that the approaching war would yield more harm than good because it did not deal with what he saw as the fundamental problem, "the animality in man."
-When he followed this piece up with one two and a half years later in the same journal called "The Case against the Jew," he opened the flood gates; letters flowed in attacking him as an anti-Semite, even though the article was sympathetic to the suffering of the Jews in Germany, saying that an old man spat on in a train "was prepared for suffering because he had something worth suffering for."
+He detailed that the approaching war would yield more harm than good because it did not address what he saw as the fundamental problem: "the animality in man."
+When he followed up this piece with another, two and a half years later, in the same journal, titled "The Case against the Jew," he opened the floodgates; letters flowed in attacking him as an anti-Semite, even though the article was sympathetic to the suffering of the Jews in Germany, saying that an old man spat on in a train "was prepared for suffering because he had something worth suffering for."

 Before a group at a War Resisters League dinner in 1944, he denied being a pacifist, even while admitting that he was a conscientious objector to the present conflict.
 He opted for a moral revolution, one that was anti-capitalistic because it would be anti-materialist.
-About this time, he began promoting that moral revolution with his regular monthly column in the Progressive, for which he wrote the rest of his life.
+At about this time, he began promoting the moral revolution with his regular monthly column in the Progressive, for which he wrote for the remainder of his life.
 His essays often provoked controversy for their insistence that human beings should assume personal responsibility for the world they were creating.
 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 In the mid-1950s, along with Bayard Rustin, he served on the committee that wrote the Quaker pamphlet, Speak Truth to Power (1955), the most influential pacifist pamphlet published in the United States.
 During the 1960s, he challenged the government's refusal to grant him a passport when he refused to sign the loyalty oath then required by the State Department.
 Following the Supreme Court's declaration that the relevant portion of the McCarran Act was unconstitutional, Mayer got his passport.